jamesrharwood/srqr/items/conflicts_of_interest.md

 id: conflicts-of-interest
 title: Conflicts of interest
 ---
+["Authors shouldn't feel nervous reporting conflicts of interest.
+They are very common and rarely influence our decision to publish."[Charles Ruggle - Editor]{.attribution}]{.aside}

 Describe any real or potential conflicts of interest that might have influenced or could appear to have influenced the research.

 Describe: